Jeewes/SublimeDjangoTags/README.md

 ## Usage

-Plugin only works in files using Django or Jinja syntax.

 ### Keybinding

 Package includes default keybinding to `ctrl+shift+.`.
 That means you can use `ctrl+shift+.` to create and toggle between Django template tags.